Sundaranga Jaana: Plot

-Lakshman Prasad alias Lucky is an absent-minded junior botanist, who gets easily distracted with everything.
+Lakshman Prasad alias Lucky is an absent-minded junior botanist, who gets easily distracted by everything.
 Lucky's father Anjaneya Prasad arranges his marriage with the daughter of Panduranga Rao, who runs a security company.
 Rao soon breaks the alliance after learning about Lucky's mental condition and warns him not to show up again.
 On his way to donate blood to his boss, Lucky gets diverted after seeing and falling in love with Nandana, a kuchipudi dance teacher, and also creates a positive impression by unknowingly donating blood to one of her students.

 In their frequent meetings, Lucky keeps forgetting things, but manages to hide this shortcoming from Nandana by claiming he is a philanthropist.
 Lucky is unaware of the fact that Nandana is Rao's daughter, whom he was supposed to marry before.
 Rao's friend "Wrong Talk" Ramanujam's son Ajay, a police inspector, also falls in love with Nandana, while she is waiting for Lucky's proposal.
 While trying to propose on her birthday, Lucky ends up taking Nandana's pregnant sister-in-law, who is experiencing labour pains, to a nearby hospital.
 After the delivery, Nandana proposes to Lucky, and they decide to get married.
 Nandana informs Lucky that her father has accepted their proposal and wants to meet him.

 Lucky and Rao meet as strangers when Rao insults Lucky after an incident with a little girl, who was about to fall into a pond.
 Lucky later realises that Nandana is Rao's daughter and flees.
 Lucky makes his friend Ali pose as Nandana's lover to Rao, while he joins Rao as an apprentice.
-When Nandana's relatives attend the naming ceremony of the new born child, Rao's nephew assumes Ali is her potential lover, and all the others assume Lucky is Nandana's suitor.
+When Nandana's relatives attend the naming ceremony of the newborn child, Rao's nephew assumes Ali is her potential lover, and all the others assume Lucky is Nandana's suitor.
 Rao's nephew becomes further confused when Lucky visits a sick Nandana to spend some quality time with her.